connet-dev/connet/README.md

 ## Configuration

 You can use both a toml config file as well as command line when running `connet`.
-If you use both a config file and command line options, the latter takes precence, overriding any config file options.
+If you use both a config file and command line options, the latter takes precedence, overriding any config file options.
 For simplicity, command line options only support a single `destination` or `source` configuration.

 ### Client